mivinci/pub/README.md

-# stranger
+# Omega

-You will randomly chat with a stranger here.
+Omega lets you randomly chat with a stranger.